Pokute/TopGeorgist/docs/Works.md

 		* Either dummy world item (Prospecting marker) or just ComponentWork with ComponentPosition.
 	* Repairing a screwdriver.
 		* Maybe work is inside screwdriver's inventory or placed within the WorkDoer's (repairman) inventory?

-# Multi-work chain

-The current example is buying/selling at a shop.
-Currently trading requires `trade` items which are created with `trade` recipe.
-Those in turn require `calculation` items created with `calculation` from `tick`s and `calories`.
-Obviously automatically creating a single work from a single recipe is not enough.

-Additionally, considering how complex the recipe network is going to be, manual work creation would be overwhelming.

-How automatic work creation is currently done:

-* Goals create them
-	* Currently only goal of type `RequirementMove` is properly implemented
-	* While goal is not completed and when goal tick is triggered, a list of required items for the goal is enumerated.
-		* This list is only one level deep.
-	* For each item in required items list, we find if there's a recipe that can be automatically generated for it.
-	* Works are automatically generated with those recipes.

-**Since works can also require other works, there becomes a need to move work creation away from goal code into a separate concern!**

-Let's put aside how the initial work is created and think how the work-chain is created and used instead:

-* Work chains should be created by works themselves, but in which way?
-	* Directly?
-		* But then some works are created by works and some not.
-	* Indirectly through some requiredItems interface?
-		* Easier to have a single concern responsible for work creation.
-* In which inventory does the work go?
-* Work chains put intermediary items into virtual inventories?
-	* Solves the problem of `isStorable: false` items where the items would need to go through intermediary inventories.
-	* Solves the problem of multiple requiring works/goals trying to claim the same items.
-* Work chains put side-effect items into either workDoer's inventory or the environment.